GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

 * green channel (``.2``)
 * blue channel (``.3``)

-You can multiple raster or vector maps from Layer Manager toolbar |addmulti|.
+You can also add multiple raster or vector maps from Layer Manager toolbar by |addmulti|.

 .. figure:: images/add-raster-multi.png
    :class: small

    Add multiple raster maps to layer tree.

-RGB composition can be added from Layer Manager toolbar |addrgb|.
+RGB composition can be added from Layer Manager toolbar by |addrgb|.

 .. figure:: images/add-rgb.png